wasmiester/310-Group-Project/README.md

 ### POS Tagging, Tokenization & Segmentation

 In order to better suit the keyword style bot that we have created, we needed to implement a way of understanding sentences that were input, and extract the necessary information required to generate a query that the bot can use to get a response.
 To do this, we used POS tagging, tokenization, and segmentation.
 These systems work together to process questions asked, and provide us with a query in the form of \<Noun\> \<Descriptor\> which we use to generate much more intricate and conversational dialogue.

+## get_translate:

+    This function takes a phrase and returns a translated phrase.

+    Parameter:
+        phrase: a string input by the user acting as the key for keywords

+    Returns:
+        output: a string containing the translated phrase

+## get_coordinates:
+    This function takes an address and returns the coordinates of the address.

+    Parameter:
+        address: a string input by the user acting as the key for keywords

+    Returns:
+        coordinates: a list of coordinates